 Q1.
 Who are you, and why are you crowd-funding your project?
 Could you disclose the detailed production budget?

 A1.
 VGM Classics is an American record label and publishing company established with a wish “to provide orchestral recordings of the video game music that we love and admire.”
 We have three goals: 1) to contribute to musical culture by making and archiving recordings and scores of classical, concert-ready, orchestral versions of video game music; 2) to connect video game music fans to the world of classical orchestral and concert music; and 3) to connect classical and concert music fans to the new and valuable artistic expressions that video games inspire.
-The company was registered in the state of New Mexico as a limited liability company, and it has offices in the United States and Japan.
+The company was registered in the state of New Mexico, the United States as a limited liability company.
 We are proud to announce that our Music Director is Mr. Kentaro Sato, a prominent composer/orchestrator/conductor, known for his orchestral and choral works in the DISSIDIA Final Fantasy series, Final Fantasy Type-0, Ghost Recon AW 1&2, and some of the Medal of Honor titles, among many others.
 We expect that our projects not only will fulfill the wishes of game music lovers, but also will contribute to the advancement of musical art and culture at large.
 Please visit this page for more about our orchestra and choir.

 We chose to crowd-fund our projects simply because we thought that there was no other way to make our goal a reality and sustain it.
 A full-length CD album recording of a full symphony orchestra could not be imagined without a production budget of at least US$40,000.
 Of course, the actual final product might cost over $100,000, depending on ensemble size, duration of the music, license fees, etc. Although US$40,000 is a lot of money for an individual to pay, if we scale the project appropriately and a community of like-minded persons splits the cost, it becomes within reach.